Monsanto: Improper accounting for incentive rebates

 From 2009 to 2011, Monsanto improperly accounted for incentive rebates.
 The actions inflated Monsanto's reported profit by $31 million over the two years.
 Monsanto paid $80 million in penalties pursuant to a subsequent settlement with the US Securities and Exchange Commission.
 Monsanto materially misstated its consolidated earnings in response to losing market share of Roundup to generic producers.
 Monsanto overhauled its internal controls.
 Two of their top CPAs were suspended and Monsanto was required to hire, at their expense, an independent ethics/compliance consultant for two years.

-Alleged ghostwriting
+Accusations of ghostwriting

-A review of glyphosate's carcinogenic potential by four independent expert panels, with a comparison to the IARC assessment, was published in September 2016.
-Using emails released in August 2017 by plaintiffs' lawyers who are suing Monsanto, Bloomberg Business Week reported that "Monsanto scientists were heavily involved in organizing, reviewing, and editing drafts submitted by the outside experts."
-A Monsanto spokesperson responded that Monsanto had provided only non-substantive cosmetic copyediting.
+In 2000, three scientists not working at Monsanto published an evaluation of the safety in humans of glyphosate and Roundup, concluding that it posed no health risks.
+Monsanto internal emails made public in August 2017 during the Johnson v.
+Monsanto Co. litigation revealed Monsanto personnel referring to undisclosed ghostwriting of that and subsequent papers.
+A Monsanto spokesperson responded to the email release that Monsanto had provided only non-substantive cosmetic copyediting that did not alter the studies' conclusions.
+The university of the lead author of the 2000 paper made a determination that there was "no evidence" of ghostwriting.